quq99/quq99-site/content/blog/2019-0708/fritz.md

 # Create a Segmentation Predictor with a Hair Segmentation model

-We can either include your model with the app or load the model when the app runs (recommended to reduce the size of your APK).
+We can either include the model with the app or load the model when the app runs (recommended to reduce the size of your APK).
 In my project, I include my model on device.

 ## Create model class

-In Dashboard, Click "Custom Models" and choose your uploaded model, click and then click "SDK Instructions".
-You can see a brief instruction.
-And our model ID so that he Fritz can monitor the model's performance.
+In Dashboard, Click "Custom Models" and choose the uploaded model, click it and then click "SDK Instructions".
+You can see a brief instruction and our model ID.
+The ID is used for marking the specific model so that he Fritz can monitor the model's performance.
 Because we include the model on device rather than load the model at running time.
-I placed the model on local.
+I also placed the model on local directory.
 The model is placed in `/app/src/main/assets/converted_model_hairnet.tflite`.

 Also, I found that the instructions provided by Fritz did not work well for me.
 So, I search the documentation and create my own model class.